tjadams/Coding-Problems/dsalgo/README.md

 Exponential: O(e^n)
 Factorial: O(n!)

-### Tries a.k.a prefix tree
-#### How they work
-A Trie is a variant of an n-ary tree in which characters are stored at each node.
-Each path down the tree typically represents a word.
-You know the path you're on has completed into a word when the end of that path (depth-first) leads to a `*`.
-If we're only storing letters from the alphabet and that `*`, then the number of children nodes can be anywhere from 0 to ALPHABET_SIZE + 1.
-If you don't have a child, you have an unfinished word or some other thing.
-#### Advantages
-- Used very commonly when looking for something that has to do with a String
-- A trie can check if a String is a prefix of another String in O(n) time where n is the length of the string
-#### Disadvantages
-- A trie can check if a String is inside it in O(n) time where n is the length of the string.
-Hash Tables are probably better in this situation.
-#### Example usages that work uniquely well with this data structure
- - Quick prefix lookups by storing entire english language
- - A Trie can see if a word is a prefix of any other valid words really quickly.
-A Hash Table can only check if a String is in fact a word (i.e. a dictionary).

 ### Directed graph vs Undirected graphs (a.k.a. bidirectional graphs)
 * Directed graphs may have a route from nodes a to b but not nodes b to a (because node b can't go back to a). ex: a->b.
 * Undirected graphs have a route from nodes a to b and from nodes b to a.
 Ex: a-b.